Recruiting | 8Min Read

 You must be wondering what’s the difference between headhunting and recruiting, right?
 Let’s understand it.

-In Headhunting, headhunters work independently for businesses that want specialised posts.
+In Headhunting, executive headhunters work independently for businesses that want specialised posts.
 Their goal is to fill higher-level positions or hire people with major responsibilities.

 Headhunting demands intense and far-reaching research.
 It generally targets passive candidates who are not currently looking for a job.